aleshaleksey/fansys23/skills.md

   - Small entities start making rolls at 30mph.
 This increases by +10mph for each size category above "small", and flight category above "average".
 - **Regain control** when falling.
   - Threshold = 10 + [turns falling or out of control].
-- **Emulate highter flight** category (eg good flyer trying to hover).
+- **Emulate higher flight** category (eg good flyer trying to hover).
 This is also used for manoeuvres.
   - Threshold = 10 + [5 x number of categories above current category].
 - **Take care**: Yes.
 - **Try again**: Yes, although the DM can rule that repeated failure results in the "crippled" condition or damage to the vehicle.